licheez/pvWayNuGetsSolution/MsSqlMultiLangVarChar/Fw/MsSqlMultiPartVarChar.Fw/MpVarCharReadMe.md

-# Ms Sql MultiPart VarChar for .Net Core
+# Ms Sql MultiPart VarChar for .Net Framework

 Persists multi part text values (dictionary string - string) into one single VARCHAR column into an Ms SQL Db (2014 or >=).